survivejs/webpack-book/manuscript/building/04_tidying_up.md

 ## Conclusion

 Often, you work with webpack like this: First, you identify a problem and then find a plugin to tackle it.
 It is entirely acceptable to solve these types of issues outside of webpack, but webpack can often handle them as well.

+To recap:

+* You can find many small plugins that work as tasks and push webpack closer to a task runner.
+* These tasks include cleaning the build and deployment.
+The *Deploying Applications* chapter discusses the latter topic in detail.
+* It can be a good idea to include small comments to the production build to tell what version has been deployed.
+This way you can debug potential issues faster.
+* Secondary tasks like these can be performed outside of webpack.
+If you are using a multi-page setup as discussed in the *Multiple Pages* chapter, this will become a necessity.